 second.
 These waves, which run from the head to the tail, can propel

 the animals forward at a rate of 12 cm/second.
-They may also attach,
+They may also attach to their prey

-using a pedal gland, to their prey which includes the siphonophores Nanomia bijuga, Halistemma sp. and Stephanomia sp.
+using a pedal gland.
+They feed on the siphonophores Nanomia bijuga, Halistemma sp. and Stephanomia sp.
 A cylindrical egg

 strand is laid in the water column.
 (Lalli & Gilmer, 1989)